 The plan maps out the policies and measures that need to be implemented to realize the eradication of crimes relating to child prostitution and child pornography, which are offenses related to trafficking in persons.
 Since the plan also includes direct measures against trafficking in persons such as implementation of public relations and awareness-raising activities for the eradication of trafficking in persons, and promotion of the protection of trafficking victims, etc., the implementation of policies based on this basic plan is expected to contribute to the prevention of trafficking in persons.

-[Figure 25] Implementation of countermeasures based on the Basic Plan on Measure against Child Sexual Exploitation (National Police Agency)
+[Figure 26] Implementation of countermeasures based on the Basic Plan on Measure against Child iii) Thorough control of vicious employers and brokers

+Sexual Exploitation (National Police Agency)

 Measures against Child Sexual Exploitation